Hasbunallahmubarak/Hasbunallahmubarak/README.md

 - 🔭 I’m currently working on **on improving my skills and keeping up to date with emerging technologies in my field of specialization**

-- 🌱 I’m currently building with **HTML5, CSS3, SASS and Javascript.**
+- 🌱 I’m currently building with **HTML5, CSS3, SASS/SCSS, Bootstrap, Javascript, jQuery and React**

-- 📝 I'm currently studying Bootstrap from [w3schools](https://www.w3schools.com)
+- 📝 I'm currently studying Typescript from [w3schools](https://www.w3schools.com)

 - 👨‍💻 All of my projects are available at [https://github.com/Hasbunallahmubarak](https://github.com/Hasbunallahmubarak)

 - 🤔 I’m looking for help with **securing an internship position**

-- 💬 Ask me about **HTML, CSS, SASS and JavaScript**
+- 💬 Ask me about **HTML, CSS, SASS, Bootstrap, JavaScript, jQuery and React**

 - 📫 How to reach me **hasbunallahmubarak@gmail.com**